Lilspartan/Gabir-Rebuild/posts/iracing-liveries-guide.md

 ### Big and Bold Works Best!

-iRacing has difficulty in the sim drawing clean thin lines between differing colors—for example a pixel-width black outline between white text and a red background—can result in some fairly garbled visual data at the seams as distance from the object increases.
+iRacing has difficulty in the sim drawing clean thin lines between differing colors—for example, a pixel-width black outline between white text and a red background—can result in some fairly garbled visual data at the seams as distance from the object increases.
 Try to avoid high contrast fine details like this when you can get away with it, broader bolder shapes hold up best at all ranges.

 <Image url = "Advanced Tip 1 Broad Line.webp" caption = "" />
 <Image url = "Advanced Tip 1 Narrow Lines.webp" caption = "Note how the broad line separator between the red/orange and white works well on the Honda, but this smaller logo with a thin black outline becomes jagged as the camera moves away." />